-About 65 percent of Rhodes students take advantage of learning opportunities off-campus and in other countries, most often during their sophomore and junior years.
+More than 65 percent of Rhodes students take advantage of learning opportunities off-campus and in other countries, most often during their sophomore and junior years.
 And while language and culture are common subjects of study, specialized programs in anthropology, politics, and archaeology, to name a few, help students develop real-world skills in their discipline by putting themselves in the real world.
 In most cases, students pay tuition, room, and board as normal to Rhodes, including any federal and institutional aid they normally receive, which covers their tuition, room, and board while on the program.

 How to Get Started

 The Buckman Center for international education manages the off-campus and study abroad component for Rhodes College.
-To get started, explore the Online Portal for Off-Campus Study, which helps you plan ahead, search for you programs, and apply for programs.
+To get started, explore the Online Portal for Off-Campus Study, which helps you plan ahead, search for your programs, and apply for programs.

 Types of Programs